ccubed/Shosetsu/README.md

 # Shosetsu
 Python VNDB API Bindings for Python 3.5+ using asyncio.
+(really I just scrape the website, because the tcp api doesn't even follow its own rules)